-contrast has been suggested as a means of maximizing marginal entropy, thus providing a functional explanation for gain control in the retina35.
+Some of the gain control behaviors we describe may be attributed to earlier stages of neural processing.
+Gain control is known to occur at the level of the retina [e.g. 9, 34], although selectivity for orientation does not arise before cortical area V1.
+In fact, Ruderman and Bialek [35] have suggested division by local contrast as a means of maximizing marginal entropy, thus providing a functional explanation for gain control in the retina.
 Our work differs conceptually in the choice of statistical criteria (independence between filters, as opposed to marginal statistics of one filter).
-In audition, outer hair cells have been implicated in providing gain control^{8,36}, and some of the behaviors we describe at the level of the auditory nerve have also been documented in recordings from basilar membrane.
+In audition, outer hair cells have been implicated in providing gain control [8, 36], and some of the behaviors we describe at the level of the auditory nerve have also been documented in recordings from basilar membrane.

-Our model is based on a mechanism that is fundamentally suppressive, but a number of authors have reported facilitative influences in both vision and audition^{14,37-39}.
-Some of these facilitative effects might be explained by the use of masking stimuli that inadvertently excite the receptive field of the neuron^{13,40}, thus causing suppression to overcome facilitation only at high contrasts or sound pressure levels of the mask.
+Our model is based on a mechanism that is fundamentally suppressive, but a number of authors have reported facilitative influences in both vision and audition [e.g. 37, 38, 39, 14].
+Some of these facilitative effects might be explained by the use of masking stimuli that inadvertently excite the receptive field of the neuron [e.g., 13, 40] thus causing suppression to overcome facilitation only at high contrasts or sound pressure levels of the mask.
 Facilitative effects might also be explained by dis-inhibition, in which a third cell inhibits a second cell, thus releasing its inhibition of the recorded cell.
-As mentioned above, our current model does not use a recurrent implementation and thus cannot predict such effects.
+As mentioned above, our current model does not utilize a recurrent implementation and thus cannot predict such effects.

 The relationship between the model and perception should also be explored.
-For example, psychophysical experiments suggest that visual detectability is enhanced along contours41.
-At first glance, this might seem to be inconsistent with our model, in which neurons that lie along contours will suppress each other.
+For example, psychophysical experiments suggest that visual detectability is enhanced along contours [41].
+At first glance, this might appear to be inconsistent with our model, in which neurons that lie along contours will suppress each other.
 But the apparent contradiction is based on the unsubstantiated intuition that a reduction in the neural responses implies reduced detectability.
 Presumably, any difference in relative activity of neurons along the contour, as compared with the activity of neurons in other regions, could be used for contour detection.
 More generally, examination of the implications of our model for perception requires a method of extracting a percept from a population of neural responses.
-Although this has not been done for contour detection, we find it encouraging that other basic percepts have been explained in the context of a population of neurons performing gain control (for example, detectability of a grating in the presence of a mask42 and perceptual segregation of visual textures43).
+While this has not been done for contour detection, we find it encouraging that other basic percepts have been explained in the context of a population of neurons performing gain control (e.g. detectability of a grating in the presence of a mask [42]; perceptual segregation of visual textures [43]).

-There are many directions for further refinement of the connection between natural signal statistics and neuronal processing.
-We have optimized our model for a generic signal ensemble, and neurons may be specialized for particular subclasses of signals44.
-Moreover, mechanisms and associated timescales (that is, evolution, development, learning and adaptation) by which the optimization occurs could be modeled.
-For example, some visual adaptation effects have been explained by adjusting model parameters according to the statistical properties of recent visual input^{45,46}.
+There are a number of important directions for further refinement of the connection between natural signal statistics and neuronal processing.
+We have optimized our model for a generic signal ensemble; it could be the case that neurons are specialized for particular subclasses of signals [e.g. 44].
+Moreover, it would be interesting to model the mechanisms and associated timescales (i.e., evolution, development, learning, and adaptation) by which the optimization occurs.
+For example, some visual adaptation effects have been explained by adjusting model parameters according to the statistical properties of recent visual input [45, 46].
 A more complete theory also requires an understanding of which groups of neurons are optimized for independence.
 A sensible assumption might be that each stage of processing in the system takes the responses of the previous stage and attempts to eliminate as much statistical redundancy as possible, within the limits of its computational capabilities.
-It remains to be seen how much of sensory processing can be explained using such a bottom-up criterion.
+It remains to be seen how much of sensory processing can be explained using such a bottomup criterion.